gamya123/docker-volume-demo/README.md

 # Docker Volume Demo
 # Objective

-Demonstrate Docker volume creation, container deletion, and volume reuse

-using Windows Command Prompt.
+Demonstrate Docker volume creation, container deletion, and volume reuse using Windows Command Prompt.

-# Project Overview
+# Project Overview:
 This project demonstrates how to:
 * Create a Docker volume
 * Use the volume with an Apache container